 The Cooperative Group has published annual production data dating back to 1975, organized by large users and primary categories.
 Groundwater production estimates from 1975 through 2016 as compiled by the Cooperative Group are provided in Appendix 3-A. The location of all groundwater production wells in the IWV is shown in Figure 2-3.

 Approximately 800 private domestic wells exist in the IWV outside of the City of Ridgecrest and the community of Inyokern.
 These wells serve individual residences and typically pump around 1 AF per year with an approximate water use of 800 AF in 2015.
 Additionally, many private residences have formed small mutual water companies and co-ops with a single well serving multiple residences.
-Approximate wwater use for these mutual and co-ops is approximately 300 AF in 2015.
+Water use by these mutuals and co-ops was approximately 300 AF in 2015.

 Since 1975, the Water District’s service area and population have expanded, resulting in corresponding increases in groundwater extractions; however, the Water District has implemented several demand management programs and conservation measures to bring their water use down to 7,050 AF in 2015, from a peak of approximately 9,200 AF in 2007.
 (See Section 2.6.4 for discussion of Water District conservation).
 Other municipal and domestic suppliers in the IWV include the City of Ridgecrest, which irrigates recreational parks and sports complexes, and the Inyokern Community Services District.
 Total domestic and municipal water use was 7,568 AF in 2015.